GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/create.md

 !!! note

-    Some best practices are in vigor to keep the extensions as clean as possible,[these practices](/gdevelop5/extensions/best-practices) are requirements to submit an extension to the community list in the engine.
+    Some best practices are in vigor to keep the extensions as clean as possible, [these practices](/gdevelop5/extensions/best-practices) are requirements to submit an extension to the community list in the engine.

 ## Create a new extension